 To turn the lilac tea into a beautiful purple color that turns raspberry pink when the lemon juice is added, add 5-6 frozen blueberries or blackberries to the flowers before steeping.

-Lilac jelly will last up to a year stored, and once opened will last 3 weeks in the refrigerator.
+Lilac jelly can be stored for up to a year and, once opened, will last three weeks in the refrigerator.
 You’ll be so glad you have this burst of floral spring flavor waiting for you whenever you have a craving!

 This flower jelly is delicious on buttered toast, with crackers and cream cheese, or topped on vanilla ice cream or yogurt.